Inland Customs Line: Staff

 The customs line and hedge required a large number of staff to patrol and maintain it.
 The majority of the staff were Indian, with their officers coming mainly from the British.
 In 1869 the Inland Customs Department employed 136 officers, 2,499 petty officers and 11,288 men on the line, reaching a peak of 14,188 men of all ranks in 1872, after which staff numbers declined to around 10,000 as expansion slowed and the hedge matured.
-The Indian staff were recruited disproportionately from the Muslim population, who constituted 42 percent of the customs men.
+The Indian staff were recruited disproportionately from the Muslim population, who constituted 42 per cent of the customs men.
 The men were intentionally stationed in areas away from their home towns which, together with their removal of local wood for the hedge, made them unpopular among local people.
 To encourage co-operation, those Indians who lived in villages near the line were allowed to carry up to 2 lb of salt across for free.